dreamcatcher-tech/network/Inbox/2025-07-27 1057 issues with lobechat.md

 Make a brutalist interface that pays no attention to UI whatsoever, that just focuses on laying things out logically.

-Because the provider interface into artifact is actually set up as mcp compatible,
+Because the provider interface into artifact is actually set up as mcp compatible, we could just expose artifact as an mcp server, and then allow a client run by a program to use this interface to access nested mcp servers, which is to say, different combos of repos and napps.

+The mcp server is actually a repo.
+Inside it, we can change out the tools by loading a specific napp.
+This will dynamically shift the tools.

 So have the browser, and this just connects straight to an mcp server ?
+Uses this server to populate all the things it needs.
+MCP interface is very similar to the artifact interface, in fact the artifact protocol can be transmitted over MCP, so mcp is like the transmit protocol.

+Make git items available at https addresses ?  or allow bulk transfer using the git layer to permit rapid access within ui or application contexts ? or stream it down of the mcp interface, so its all standard ?

+Use roots as a way for the server to access transcludes ?

+We now have a clear view of the UI mechanic we want, where every button just opens a chat with different context.

+If the servers were chained, then one becomes the client of another, so listing roots is where the runner of the napp learns about its permissions from the caller.